Debt-to-EBITDA Ratio Explained

-By Susan Guillory · May 22, 2024 · 7 minute read
+By Susan Guillory.
+September 22, 2024 · 7 minute read

 If you’re considering taking out a business loan, you’ll want to make sure your company looks like a safe bet in the eyes of a lender.
-One of the metrics they may look at is your debt/EBITDA (earnings before interest, taxes, depreciation, and amortization) ratio.
+One of the metrics they may look at is your debt-to-EBITDA (earnings before interest, taxes, depreciation, and amortization) ratio.

 Debt-to-EBITA is a financial metric that looks at how much of the income your business is generating is available to pay down debt before covering interest, taxes, depreciation, and amortization expenses.